-(1) Represents floating rate instruments that accrue interest at a predetermined spread relative to an index, typically the applicable LIBOR or "L," or Prime rate, or "P." All securities are subject to a LIBOR

-Non-U.S. company or principal place of business outside the United States.
+PENNANTPARK FLOATING RATE CAPITAL LTD. AND SUBSIDIARY CONSOLIDATED SCHEDULE OF INVESTMENTS-(Continued) SEPTEMBER 30, 2013

-Represents floating rate instruments that accrue interest at a predetermined spread relative to an index, typically the applicable LIBOR or "L," or Prime rate, or "P." All securities are subject to a LIF or Prime rate floor where a spread is provided, unless noted.

-Valued based on our accounting policy (see Note 2).

-The provisions of the 1940 Act classify investments based on the level of control that we maintain in a particular portfolio company.
-As defined in the 1940 Act, a company is deemed as "non-controlled" when we own less than 25% of a portfolio company's voting securities and "controlled" when we own 25% or more of a portfolio company's voting securities.

-The provisions of the 1940 Act classify investments further based on the level of ownership that we maintain in a particular portfolio company's voting securities.

-"non-affiliated" when we own less than 5% of a portfolio company's voting securities and "affiliated" when we own 5% or more of a portfolio company's voting securities.

-Security is exempt from registration under Rule 144A promulgated under the Securities Act.
-The security may be resold in transactions that are exempt from registration, normally to qualified institutional buyers.
-(4)

-Non-income producing securities.

-The securities are not pledged as collateral under the Credit Facility.
-All other securities are pledged as collateral under the Credit Facility.

-(9) Coupon is not subject to a LIBOR or Prime rate floor.
-(10) Represents the purchase of a security with delayed settlement (unfunded investment).
+- (1) Represents floating rate instruments that accrue interest at a predetermined spread relative to an index, typically the applicable LIBOR or "L," or Prime rate, or "P." All securities are subject to a LIBOR or Prime rate floor where a spread is provided, unless noted. - (2) Valued based on our accounting policy (see Note 2). - (3) The provisions of the 1940 Act classify investments based on the level of control that we maintain in a particular portfolio company.
+As defined in the 1940 Act, a company is deemed as "non-controlled" when we own less than 25% of a portfolio company's voting securities and "controlled" when we own 25% or more of a portfolio company's voting securities. - (4) The provisions of the 1940 Act classify investments further based on the level of ownership that we maintain in a particular portfolio company.
+As defined in the 1940 Act, a company is deemed as "non-affiliated" when we own 5% or more of a portfolio company's voting securities. - (5) Security is exempt from registration under Rule 144A promulgated under the Securities Act.
+The security may be resold in transactions that are exempt from registration, normally to qualified institutional buyers. - (6) Non-U.S. company or principal place of business outside the United States. - (7) Non-income producing securities. - (8) The securities are not pledged as collateral under the Credit Facility.
+All other securities are pledged as collateral under the Credit Facility. - (9) Coupon is not subject to a LIBOR or Prime rate floor. - (10) Represents the purchase of a security with delayed settlement (unfunded investment).
 This security does not have a basis point spread above an index.

-PENNANTPARK FLOATING RATE CAPITAL LTD. AND SUBSIDIARY NOTES TO CONSOLIDATED FINANCIAL STATEMENTS MARCH 31, 2014 (Unaudited)
+PENNANTPARK FLOATING RATE CAPITAL LTD. AND SUBSIDIARY NOTES TO CONSOLIDATED FINANCIAL STATEMENTS JUNE 30, 2014 (Unaudited)